nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate5.rst

 Domain model
 ------------

-The :class:`~examples.aggregate5.domainmodel.Dog` aggregate is defined as immutable frozen data class that extends the aggregate base class.
-Event classes are explicitly defined and explicitly triggered in command methods.
+The :class:`~examples.aggregate5.domainmodel.Dog` aggregate class is defined as immutable frozen data class that extends the aggregate base class.
+The aggregate event classes, :class:`~examples.aggregate5.domainmodel.Dog.Registered` and
+:class:`~examples.aggregate5.domainmodel.Dog.TrickAdded`, are explicitly defined.

-It defines a :func:`~examples.aggregate5.domainmodel.Dog.mutate` method, which evolves aggregate state by constructing a new instance of the aggregate class each time it is called, according to the type of event it is called with.
+The :class:`~examples.aggregate5.domainmodel.Dog` aggregate class defines a :func:`~examples.aggregate5.domainmodel.Dog.mutate` method, which evolves aggregate state by constructing a new instance of the aggregate class each time it is called, according to the type of event it is called with.
+Support for reconstructing an aggregate object from an aggregate snapshot object is included in this method.

 .. literalinclude:: ../../../examples/aggregate5/domainmodel.py
     :pyobject: Dog